-Y10 then simulated the same AR event with a regional isotope-enabled model, leading them to propose a fundamentally different explanation for the isotope variation in surface precipitation observed by C08.
-According to that interpretation, the initial drop from less depleted to depleted precipitation less depleted isotope composition of precipitation at the beginning of the event would be caused by below-cloud evaporation.
-Furthermore, Y10 found from their simulation that up to one-third of the condensate would be contributed from the lower troposphere (below 800 hPa), with an increasing tendency throughout the event.
+Y10-Yoshimura et al. (2010) then simulated the same AR event with a regional isotope-enabled model, leading them to propose a fundamentally different explanation for the isotope variation in surface precipitation observed by C08Coplen et al. (2008) .
+According to that interpretation, the less depleted isotope composition of precipitation at the beginning of the event would be caused by below-cloud evaporation.
+Furthermore, Y10-Yoshimura et al. (2010) found from their simulation that up to one-third

+- 15 of the condensate would be contributed from the lower troposphere (below 800 hPa), with an increasing tendency throughout the event.
 Notably, the contribution from the cloud top would decrease during the most depleted phase of the event.
-Despite uncertainties in some model parameters and parameterisations, Y10 concluded from their analysis that cloud microphysics, below-cloud exchange and advection all play a role for in the observed isotope variation during different phases of the event.

-Expanding the dataset to 43 events sampled with a network of automatic rain samplers across northern California, Coplen et al. (2015) (henceforth C15) confirmed the pronounced isotope variation during events as seen in the case discussed in C08.
-C15 argue that if the below-cloud kinetic exchange evaporation were to explain the initial enrichment low depletion in C08 as proposed by Y10, kinetic effects due to evaporation should have led to characteristic deviations from the GMWL.

-The above controversy revolves around two questions: (i) What is the contribution from below-cloud interaction, and in particular evaporation, to the precipitation isotope signal? (ii) Are Rayleigh-type models adequate to explain the surface precipitation signal during AR cases?
+Despite uncertainties in some model parameters and parameterisations, ¥10-Yoshimura et al. (2010) concluded from their analysis that cloud microphysics, below-cloud exchange and advection all play a role in the observed isotope variation during different phases of the event. - 20 Expanding the dataset to 43 events sampled with a network of automatic rain samplers across northern California, C15 Coplen et al. (2015) confirmed the pronounced isotope variation during events as seen in the case discussed in C08.
+C15 argue discussed in Coplen et al. (2008).
+Further, they argued that if the below-cloud evaporation were to explain the initial low depletion in C08 as proposed by ¥10Yoshimura et al. (2010), kinetic effects due to evaporation should have led to characteristic deviations from the GMWL. - The above controversy revolves around two questions: (i) What is the contribution from below-cloud interaction, and in particular evaporation, to the precipitation isotope signal? (ii) Are Rayleigh-type models adequate to explain the surface precipitation signal during AR cases?
 Based on our highly detailed analysis of an AR event, with high-resolution precipitation sampling and simultaneous water vapour measurements, we are in a situation to contribute constructively to both aspects of this scientific controversy.

-5.1 Contribution from below-cloud interaction to the isotope composition in surface precipitation

-Y10 proposed that below-cloud processes can explain the isotopic enrichment in precipitation observed at the beginning of the C08 event, rather than cloud height.
-The joint observation of both surface vapour and precipitation in this study shows a characteristic time lag of the vapour over the precipitation signal.
-One plausible explanation for this time lag is that diffusional interaction takes place between precipitation and the surrounding vapour over extended time periods.
-Even though the total column mass of precipitation in a column is typically only about 1/10th of the IWV, precipitation persisting over longer periods will imprint on ambient vapour isotope composition, and vice versa.
-As more precipitation falls, the below-cloud air gradually saturates, reduce reducing the vertical isotope gradient, and eventually reach reaching isotopic equilibrium with the precipitation.
+30 5.1 Contribution from below-cloud interaction to the isotope composition in surface precipitation typically only about 1/10th of the IWV, precipitation persisting over longer periods will imprint on ambient vapour isotope composition, and vice versa.
+As more precipitation falls, the below-cloud air gradually saturates, reducing the vertical isotope gradient, and eventually reaching isotopic equilibrium with the precipitation.
 At that point, the time lag between precipitation and vapour isotopes would vanish.
 Here, we find this time lag to be on the order of 30 min.